AnmolDotX/demo-repo-js/README.md

 edited something here in new branch

-hello you kutta remote manager changes with third branch
+hello you remote manager.
+Thanks to help you. changes with third branch